sukhada14/ECE228_Project_SP22/README.md

 A well documented code for reading the data (crop_type_mapping data in Kenya), training and testing of 3 different deep learning time series based models is provided.

+Step 1: Reading the numpy files and metadata

+Step 2: Cleaning the data- removing rows with null values

+Step 3: Train 3 models (LST, SimpleRNN, GRU) on the 80% training data

+Step 4: Visualization for comparative analysis of training loss values for 3 models

+Step 5: Test the models on 20% test data